caiovelascobf/urbanstems-tests/dashboards/explores_views_look_usage_data/02_flagging_unused_views.md

 This file is generated from `.view.lkml` and `.model.lkml` files, and includes:
 - View names and file paths
+- Explore definitions, including `from:` references and base view overrides
-- Explore names and their referenced views
+- Join view aliases and their resolved `from:` views
+- `${other_view.field}` field-level cross references
-- SQL table names and derived table sources (used for indirect references)
+- Derived table upstream sources parsed from `derived_table.sql`

-> ⚙️ You already created this using `script_01`, which parses your LookML project recursively.
+> ⚙️ You already created this using `script_01`, which parses your LookML project recursively and generates a fully deduplicated map of dependencies.

 ---